vytr09/Group1_NT106/README.md

 ## License

-This project is licensed under the [Your License Here] License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments